AgileVentures/av-static-website/source/blog_articles/2016-11-10-mix-and-match.html.markdown

 In the meantime João had pushed changes and we had a slimmed down pull request.
 I still wasn't entirely sure about the mapping we had set up from `GET /stories?state=active` to search for `size=0` stories.
 João was very keen on the state=active flag and seemed to be mollifying me by saying that `GET /stories?size=0` would also work.
 I investigated and found that it didn't quite and that `GET /stories?state=voting` or indeed any other state would return all the size 0 stories.

 I pointed that out to João not sure if he was in a position to fix it up.
 I started adjusting the code locally and made my own [pull request](https://github.com/AgileVentures/AsyncVoter/pull/57).
 In parallel João made further updates.
-Perhaps we should have been waiting, but he was commuting.
+Perhaps we should have been pairing, but he was commuting.
 Maybe I should have just gone to lunch, but I was pleasantly surprised to make some good progress on my own branch.
 In particular discovering a [method to specify running a single test in a mocha suite](http://jaketrent.com/post/run-single-mocha-test/), where you insert a `.only` into the test you want to focus on:

 ```js
 it("found one active", function (done) { ... });